-(i) Workers in charge of concrete mixers, $2\frac{1}{4}d$. per hour.
+(i) Workers in charge of concrete mixers, 21/4d. per hour.

-- (ii) Workers in charge of the construction of boxing for sumps, manholes, kerbs, channels, concrete walls, coping and canopies, and placing of channel crossings, 23/4d. per hour. - (iii) Carrying, boiling, mixing, or coming in contact with free tar, bitumen, or asphaltic oils, 2s.
+- (ii) Workers in charge of the construction of boxing for sumps, manholes, kerbs, channels, concrete walls, coping and canopies, and placing of channel crossings, 3d. per hour. - (iii) Carrying, boiling, mixing, or coming in contact with free tar, bitumen, or asphaltic oils, 2s.
 6d. per day, and such workers shall be supplied with boots, overalls, and cleansing oil, and, where required, with gloves.
-"Free tar, bitumen, or asphaltic oils" shall mean tar, bitumen, or asphaltic oil which is not enclosed in barrels or drums. - (iv) Workers erecting and dismantling scaffolds for which notice is necessary under the Scaffolding and Excavation Act 1922, 24d. per hour. - (v) Tunnel-men and timber-men, 21/4d. per hour.
-Man in charge, 41/4d. per hour. - (vi) Using pneumatic hammers or drills, mechanical rammers, borers, and breakers, 23/4d. per hour, and when working in quarries, 44/4d. per hour. - (vii) Sinking shafts or trenches 6 ft or over in depth or working in excavations requiring workers to shovel more than 6 ft in height, 21/4d, per hour. - (viii) Any worker required to work in a bosun's chair over 30 ft from the ground, 41d. per hour whilst so employed. - (ix) Any worker required to undertake clerical duties in addition to his work as yardman at any of the council's depots, 23/4d. per hour. - (x) A worker required to act as a ganger or foreman, 2s.
-6d. per day. - (xi) Worker in charge of crushing and screening plant, $3\frac{3}{4}d$. per hour. - (xii) Skilled axeman, 41/4d. per hour.
-Men employed topping trees above 12 ft from the ground, 11/2d. per hour. - (xiii) Workers employed as refuse-lifters, or loading household, general, and special order refuse, 5d. per hour. - (xiv) Workers employed using weed-killer shall be supplied with rubber gloves, overalls and boots. - (xv) Licensed drainlayers, 5d. per hour; but this shall not apply to field drains.
-Pipe-jointers, 21/4d. per hour. - (xvi) Turncocks and pump attendants, 21/4d. per hour. - (xvii) Nozzlemen and operators or mechanical tar and bitumen-sprayers and pre-heating kettles, 3s.
-9d. per day.
-Workers cleaning out tar-pits, tartanks, or bitumen-kettles, and workers required to place, transfer, and handle protective screens, 21/4d. per hour. - (xviii) Paving-plant: Man in charge, 41/4d. per hour.
-Man weighing hot bitumen, 11/2d. per hour. - (xix) Engaged in cleaning sewers, 5d. per hour. - (xx) Engaged in cleaning septic tanks, $5\frac{1}{2}d$. per hour.
+"Free tar, bitumen, or asphaltic oils" shall mean tar, bitumen, or asphaltic oil which is not enclosed in barrels or drums. - (iv) Workers erecting and dismantling scaffolds for which notice is necessary under the Scaffolding and Excavation Act 1922, 2td. per hour. - (v) Tunnel-men and timber-men, 21/4d. per hour.
+Men in charge, 41/2d. per hour. - (vi) Using pneumatic hammers or drills, mechanical rammers, borers, and breakers, 3d. per hour, and when working in quarries, 41/2d. per hour. - (vii) Sinking shafts or trenches 6 ft or over in depth or working in excavations requiring workers to shovel more than 6 ft in height, 21d. per hour. - (viii) Any worker required to work in a bosun's chair over 30 ft from the ground, 41/2d. per hour whilst so employed. - (ix) Any worker required to undertake clerical duties in addition to his work as yardman at any of the council's depots, 3d. per hour. - (x) A worker required to act as a ganger or foreman, 2s.
+6d. per day. - (xi) Worker in charge of crushing and screening plant, 4d. per hour. - (xii) Skilled axeman, $4\frac{1}{2}d$. per hour.
+Men employed topping trees above 12 ft from the ground, $1\frac{1}{2}d$. per hour. - (xiii) Workers employed as refuse-lifters, or loading household, general, and special order refuse, 6d. per hour. - (xiv) Workers employed using weed-killer shall be supplied with rubber gloves, overalls and boots. - (xv) Licensed drainlayers, 51/4d. per hour; but this shall not apply to field drains.
+Pipe-jointers, 21/4d. per hour. - (xvi) Turncocks and pump attendants, 21d. per hour. - (xvii) Nozzlemen and operators of mechanical tar and bitumen-sprayers and pre-heating kettles, 3s.
+10d. per day.
+Workers cleaning out tar-pits, tar-tanks, or bitumen-kettles, and workers required to place, transfer, and handle protective screens, 21d. per hour. - (xviii) Paving-plant: Man in charge, $4\frac{1}{2}d$. per hour.
+Man weighing hot bitumen, $1\frac{1}{2}d$. per hour. - (xix) Engaged in cleaning sewers, 6d. per hour. - (xx) Engaged in cleaning septic tanks, 6d. per hour. - (xxi) Penal rates shall be paid under one subclause only, the higher rate on any one day. - (xxii) A worker appointed as a safety officer on a job shall be paid 2s.
+6d. per day in addition to any other payments to which he is entitled under this award.

-- (xxi) Penal rates shall be paid under one subclause only, the higher rate on any one day. - (xxii) A worker appointed as a safety officer on a job shall be paid 2s.
-6d. per day in addition to any other payments to which he is entitled under this award. - (d) Parks, Gardens, and Reserves-The minimum rates of wages shall be:
+(d) Parks, Gardens, and Reserves-The minimum rates of wages shall be: